-1. WHAT ARE THE UC FACULTY ASSOCIATIONS?
+1. WHAT IS THE UCSF FACULTY ASSOCIATION?

-2. WHOM DO THE FACULTY ASSOCIATIONS REPRESENT?
+2. WHOM DOES THE UCSF FACULTY ASSOCIATION REPRESENT?

-- all ranks of UC Senate faculty
+- all ranks of UCSF faculty

 - emeriti